Domestic Health Insurance Vs. Visitors Insurance

 Visitors to the United States need a specific kind of travel insurance known, fittingly, as visitors insurance (though this can also sometimes be referred to as international travel medical insurance).
 These insurance plans can help you and your loved ones stay safe while you’re away from your home country.
 Whether you're in a different country for tourism purposes or for business, visitors insurance gives visitors to the U.S. and other international travelers peace of mind, knowing that they will be covered while they're away from home.

 Visitors aren't eligible for benefits on these plans.
-Why don't domestic health insurance companies sell travel medical insurance.
-Let us explore some basic differences between domestic health insurance and travel Health insurance.
+Why don't domestic health insurance companies sell travel medical insurance?
+Let us explore some basic differences between domestic health insurance and travel health insurance.

-The reason domestic health insurance companies don't cover visitors health insurance because it's not cost-effective for them to cater to a small segment of visitors.
+The reason domestic health insurance companies don't cover visitors health insurance is because it's not cost-effective for them to cater to a small segment of visitors.

-Visitors health insurances are temporary:
+3. Visitors health insurances are temporary

 Visitors insurance is temporary and can cover you for a minimum period of 5 days to a maximum period of 3 years.
 On the other hand, domestic health insurance policies can provide coverage from 1 month up to 65 years.

 4. Costs are less and benefits fewer for visitors insurance plans

 For visitors insurance, the costs, benefits and variety of plans are much less compared to the domestic insurance plans.
 Visitors health insurance offers international coverage, while most domestic plans don't cover international travel.
 Moreover, there's no age restriction on visitors insurance, while domestic policies can be purchased for only up to 65 years.